sweattep/modern_quotes/README.md

 >there is no choice between illness and health

 >Can't cut corners with the IRS; percentages and deductions must be applied precisely.
 Rules ensure accuracy and adherence to regulations, unlike heuristic systems that could introduce variability and errors.

+ >If network bandwidth were unlimited, the network code would be very simple: at the end of each tick, the server could just send each client the complete and exact game state so that the client always renders the exact view of the game as is occurring on the server.

 >Everything is related to everything else.
 That's all.
 Just keep that in mind, learn whatever you can and help others learn what they can.
 I do the best I can, and I tell everybody, "Do the best you can for someone else."

 >I believe that everything you do bad comes back to you.
 So everything that I do that's bad, I'm going to suffer for it.
 But in my heart, I believe what I'm doing is right.